Parul125/Result-Management-System/README.md

 3. Run "npm install" and "npm install -g nodemon" .
 4. Now to run the project --> Run "nodemon app.js" on terminal.

-## Frontend
-1. Open URL "https://localhost:3000" on a browser.

 # Screen-Shots

 ## Project Structure